OnlySlides/Wireshark-Workshop/README.md

 #### Part 3 (Host Identification) includes locating & finding:
 - Host information
 - Operating System (OS) and web browser
-- Windows User Account Name in Kerberos traffic from an Active Directory environment
+- Windows User Account Name in Kerberos traffic from an Active Directory(AD) environment
 - Other options for Windows host name

 Host information: open pcap provided in workshopp > click on basic web filter > first three bytes of a MAC address represents the vendor ID of the machine _but_ not always as MAC addresses can be changed using various methods.